-

 Leave a comment

-The WEGOHEALTH Activist 30 Day Writing Challenge, Day 23 “Say WHAT?!
+“Say WHAT?!
 What’s the most ridiculous thing you’ve heard about health or your condition.
 Was there any context?
-What did you think at the time you heard it – and what … Continue reading
+What did you think at the time you heard it – and what do you think of it now?”
+About a year … Continue reading

-#HAWMC ” #TipTuesday is #Giving like a wee #philanthropist by Janice Tindle
+Give like a wee philanthropist by Janice Tindle

 The WEGOHEALTH Activist 39 Day Writing Challenge, Day 22 “Tip Tuesday!
 Have you mastered the hashtag?
 Figured out the Instagram algorithm?
 Or maybe you have a few tips to increase your blog followers.
 Whatever it is, share your expertise with … Continue reading

-The WEGOHEALTH Activist 30-Day Writing Challenge, Day 20 “What has been the highlight of your health activist journey?
+“What has been the highlight of your health activist journey?
 We want to hear all about it, perhaps a conference, a podcast or meeting a fellow HA.
-What made this experience so … Continue reading
+What made this experience so special?”
+The highlight of my Health Activist journey … Continue reading

 Posted in brain injury, caregiving, coping skills, disability, honesty, human interest, humanity, inspirational, Inspiring, life changing, motivational, musings, people, poetry, prose, self, spiritual, support groups, thought provoking, tindle, traumatic brain injury